stuckj/samba/README.md

 This container is based on [dperson/samba](https://hub.docker.com/r/dperson/samba).
 I only added one option to allow the user to not be forced to smbuser.
 All credit goes to him. :)
-If he merges my option back into his repo I will likely delete this container.

 # Samba